-Viewers are most likely to engage with and enjoy high definition videos, so if possible try and get your hands on a good camera.
+Viewers are more likely to engage with and enjoy high definition video vlogs, so try and get your hands on a good camera if at all possible.

-If you don’t have a handheld digital camera then using your laptop’s camera is also a good option.
+If you don’t have a handheld digital camera then using your laptop’s camera is a a good secondary option.

 Try to ensure that the camera is at eye level, this will help your videos look more natural and feel more like a real conversation with your viewers.